XAVware/LazySplitX/README.md

  ## Performance Comparison
  I'm only using the iPhone 15 Pro Max and the iPad Pro (11-inch) (3rd Generation) simulators.
 I'll screen record the simulators running different versions next to the Memory and CPU Usage highlights so I can make the videos brief and look back at usage later.

- ## First, A Closer Look At Apple's NavigationSplitView
- NavigationSplitView's default sidebar toggle button works well for controlling which views are visible and the overall navigation, but is not perfect.
-    - The color of the button is based on the accent color.
-If the menu/sidebar uses the accent color as a background, the button will be 'invisible'.
-    - In some cases, we may want to run additional logic when the user opens the menu, or we may want to stop them from opening the menu entirely until certain conditions are met.
-The default sidebar toggle's code can not be easily appended to or modified.

  ## Building Blocks, Components, & Evolutions